HLS Programs and Offices

 Law Reviews/Journals, produced by HLS students, are devoted to specific areas of the law and many journals focus on the issues of the international community.

-Harvard University’s international research programs and centers and HLS’ Research Programs and Centers offer a wide range of resources to students interested in pursuing a career in public international law.
-Check out the Carr Center for Human Rights Policy at the Kennedy School of Government, the Weatherhead Center for International Affairs, the David Rockefeller Center for Latin American Studies, and the Islamic Legal Studies Program, among others.
+HLS’ Research Programs and Centers offer a wide range of resources to students interested in pursuing a career in public international law.
+Also check out other Harvard University centers and programs, like the Carr Center for Human Rights Policy at the Kennedy School of Government, the Weatherhead Center for International Affairs, the David Rockefeller Center for Latin American Studies, and the Islamic Legal Studies Program.

 HLS Faculty members can also serve as helpful resources.
 Staff at OPIA, ILS, and HRP can assist students in identifying faculty members whose research might align with the student’s interests.

 Fellowships and Funding

 Chayes International Public Service Fellowships provide HLS students with the opportunity engage in international public service.
 Review the Chayes International Public Service Fellowship timeline.

 Human Rights Program Fellowships support a wide variety of international human rights work during the summer and winter terms as well as after graduation.
 Review the HRP Summer Fellowships application timeline and the available HRP Post-Graduate Fellowships.

 For more resources and information on other fellowships, visit OPIA’s Fellowships section.